SchrodingersGat/KiBoM/README.md

 ~~~~

 **netlist** The netlist must be provided to the script.
-When running from KiCAD use "%I"
+When running from KiCad use "%I"

 **output** This is the path to the BoM output.
 When running from KiCad, usage "%O" for the default option